 His breath played across the hairs on her arms, and she tensed.
 She only calmed down once she realized that he was still asleep.
 Yes, only then could she breathe easily.

 Daphne Greengrass shoved the blonde hair from her face and crossed her arms on her pillow.
 Her life had only ever been a mess of affairs.
 First, there'd been Theodore Nott.
 He was…so-so.
 Not really the kind of boy meant for Daphne, too apathetic.
 Then there'd been Blaise Zabini.
 At least Theo had happened during school.
 Blaise had come after Hogwarts, after the war, and after he got married to that ugly woman, Pansy Parkinson.
 Daphne had never bothered to go for Draco; he'd been her little sister, Astoria's, from day one.

 Honestly, she hated that she did this.
-What kind of self-respecting woman threw herself at men like she was worthless?
+What kind of self-respecting woman threw herself at men as if she were worthless?

-…no, that's not right.
+…no, that wasn't right.
 She didn't throw herself at them.
 She toyed with them.
-Guys weren't anything but fashion statements to her, things to make her look good.
+Men weren't anything but fashion statements to her, things to make her look good.
 Daphne used to be a better person.
-She never would've hurt people like she does now.
+She never would've hurt people as she did now.
 She wondered what had changed…

 The witch picked her head up and let her eyes rove over the chest and arms of the man in bed with her.
-She blushed as he turned to her and draped an arm over her.
+She blushed as he turned to her and draped an arm over her in his sleep.
 He really was too much.
 Theo and Blaise were bad, but he was too much.

 A nagging voice told Daphne that she could make a family with him, but she shrugged it off.
 She knew in her heart that helping him be unfaithful was wrong.

 She didn't know what time it was, but she eventually woke him up.
 She lifted his arm off her and left the bed, grabbing her robes and dressing.
 She heard him wake up as she pulled on her stockings.